Khwarshi language: Noun classes

+Loanwords are typically assigned to noun class III or IV.
+Older loanwords from Arabic and Persian are usually in noun class III (e.g., askar, "troops, army"), and loans from Russian and international words are in noun class IV (e.g., komputer, restoran "restaurant").

 The noun classes are visible through agreement in adjectives, adverbs, postpositions and demonstrative pronouns, and also verbs if the verb begins with a vowel.
 There are, however, some exceptions, like with irregular verbs in other languages.
-Below are some examples of such agreement in postpositions, demonstrative pronouns, verbs and adjectives, respectively.
-Notice however, that a verb is present in all of the examples but the first, while the third example has a special focus on verbs.
+Below are some examples of such agreement.